 0 lect., 2 lab., 1 cr.
 (Fall/Spring/Summer) The SUNY Orange Symphonic Band offers the student a variety of instrumental experiences.
 Music programmed during the semester explores a variety of original and arranged works for symphonic and concert band, from traditional and contemporary classical concert works to more popular numbers as well as suites from Broadway and Hollywood scores.

 The minimum performance level expected is NYSSMA Level 3.
 Participation in performances is mandatory.
 Students may repeat course for a total of four credits.
-(GE 8) Prerequisite: audition and permission of instructor
+(GE 8)

 MUS 160-Vocal Jazz Ensemble